saptarshidatta96/saptarshi/_posts/2020-08-02-EDA-with Titanic-Data-set.md

 Let's start with the summary of ideas that will be presented in the notebook:

-The data set from data quality point of view has some missing data, but they do not impact the analysis that much as we will feature engineer these variables and also derive some other variables from these variables that will result in much clear analysis.
-Although there is a discrepancy between the number of tickets and passengers(it looks like a single ticket was shared among multiple passengers) and the sum of the records (training plus test datasets).
-There has also been no information regarding the crew members with their details, so nothing is known about them, but the goal of the analysis is to predict which passengers survived.
+The data set from the data quality point of view has some missing data, but they do not impact the analysis that much as we have feature engineered these variables and also derived some other variables from these variables that resulted in a clear analysis.
+Although there is a discrepancy between the number of tickets and passengers(it looks like a single ticket was shared among multiple passengers) and the sum of the records (training and test datasets).
+There has also been no information regarding the crew members with their details, so nothing is known about them, but the goal of the analysis is to determine the factors why some passengers survived.

 A number of interesting yet relatable insights were found: